Skip to Main Content

 David Nightingale Bio Image | Much Law

-David is an experienced construction attorney who finds practical and cost-effective solutions for his clients, whether a matter involves contracting for a multimillion-dollar development or litigating a claim against a property.
+David is an experienced construction attorney who focuses on finding practical and cost-effective solutions.
+His clients – which range from billion-dollar construction companies to local restaurateurs – call on him whether a matter involves contracting for a multimillion-dollar development or litigating a claim against a property.
+In addition to his role as a legal advisor, David also guides his clients on business strategy, often serving as the general counsel they don’t keep in-house.

-Representing developers, designers, contractors and subcontractors, privately held and family-owned companies, David guides clients throughout the design, contracting, and construction processes.
-He not only provides strategic advice on ways to minimize cost and risk before contracts are signed, but also finds real-world solutions to complex contracting issues as they arise.
+On the transactional side of his practice, David represents developers, designers, contractors and subcontractors, and privately held and family-owned companies throughout the design, contracting, and construction processes.
+He not only provides advice on ways to minimize cost and risk before contracts are signed, but also finds real-world answers to complex contracting issues.
 David drafts and negotiates sophisticated design, design-build, and construction agreements throughout the United States for projects involving manufacturing facilities, restaurants, multifamily developments, apartment and office towers, medical facilities, warehouses, erosion control, and more.

 Much More Than My Work